InterContinental Hotels says trading tough in China

 Growth in global revenue per available room (RevPAR) - a key industry measure - rose 3.1 percent overall in the three months to end-March, and was up 4.1 percent in its core North American market.

-Rivals such as Starwood HOT.N and Marriott International MAR.N have both recently reported rising demand from a business-led recovery in North America.
+Rivals such as Starwood and Marriott International have both recently reported rising demand from a business-led recovery in North America.

 Growth in Greater China was a weaker 1.8 percent in the period.
 Although an improvement on its last quarter, the group said the region continues to be affected by reduced business-led trade during the recent change in political leadership and a broader economic slowdown.